stevelawsonspi/show_me_the_weather/README.md

 ## Assumptions
 - Only using Yahoo to get weather info, so only handling their style of data.
-- Not sure if it's useful to save the weather details, so I just saved it as json (rather than normalised tables).
+- Not sure if it's useful to save the weather in tables, so I just saved it as json.
+The weather data is formatted into objects to make it easier to convert to tables if needed.

 ## Getting started